marcel0paixao/login-system/README.md

 # LOGIN SYSTEM

 # Description
-This is a simple login system with CRUD, project uses HTML5, CSS3, JS, VueJs, Bootstrap, PHP7, MySQL, Ajax (Not now, but I'll do a few alterations in future and include), and MVC architecture.
+This is a simple login system with CRUD, project uses HTML5, CSS3, JS, VueJs, Bootstrap, PHP7, MySQL, and MVC architecture.
 In this project, we can create an account, login, edit your personal information and complete delete your account.

 ## Login
 ![](/Public/img/printscreenLogin.png)